Tips For Problems Sleeping With CPAP or Non-Invasive Ventilation

 Nose bleeds are rare, but can happen when new to CPAP or ventilation, and for most people this does pass.
 The problem is more common with the nasal pillows style of masks.
 The first thing to try adding is a humidifier which sorts the problem for the majority of people, and a saline nose spray or gel from the chemist can help too.
 However, never hesitate in seeing your GP about this problem if it is persistent.

 Again, a humidifier for the CPAP or ventilator can help with this, but also make sure the filters in the back of the machine are up-to-date.
 Most of the machines have, not just the foam filter, but also additional disposable filters to catch the finer particles which can be a source of irritation.
 There are also the Bacteria Filters that have helped may people with allergies, sinus issues and asthma etc. They can be used with most brands of machines and some hospitals do give them out to children or COPD sufferers.

 If all the above fails, try a saline nose spray or a prescribed one from your GP.
 It is also worth considering getting a referral to an ENT consultant who sometimes can offer surgery.
-(I have had surgery on my turbinates and septum, and whilst it hasn't cured the sleep apnoea, it's certainly helped me breathe easier in the masks).
+(Kath at the charity had surgery on her turbinates and septum, and whilst it hasn't cured the sleep apnoea, it's certainly helped her breathe easier in the masks).

 THE DREADED 'ITCHY NOSE SYNDROME'

 This is another really common complaint by mask users, and especially when new to wearing a mask.
 It is mainly caused by the air from the pressure contained within the mask, causing the very fine hairs on the nose and/or face to be 'blown' by the air, causing that tickling/itching sensation.
 Of course, it's also a great annoyance when people have managed to get a good mask seal, to then have to disrupt the seal to place a finger inside the mask to ease the itch by scratching the skin.